Market Feasibility Studies...

 professionally formatted with all key data points and findings discussed on

-an in-depth basis.
+an in-depth basis with conclusions being fully supported.
 This presentation includes recommendations on unit

 mix, unit sizes, unit pricing, revenues, amenities, basic services,

-additional services and all of the data needed to build a working pro forma
+additional services and all of the conclusions are tested with a complete pro forma

 offers a complete array of customized consulting solutions to support all of